Louisvdw/dbus-serialbattery/README.md

 ## History
 The first version of this driver was released by [Louisvdw](https://github.com/Louisvdw/dbus-serialbattery) in September 2020.

-In February 2023 I (mr-manuel) made my first PR, since Louis did not have time anymore to contribute to this project.
+In February 2023 I ([mr-manuel](https://github.com/mr-manuel)) made my first PR, since Louis did not have time anymore to contribute to this project.

-With the release of `v1.0.0` I became the main developer of this project and since then I'm maintaining and updating it.
+With the release of `v1.0.0` I became the main developer of this project.
+From then on, I have been maintaining the project and developing it further.
+I'm also solving 99% of the issues on GitHub.

 A big thanks to [Louisvdw](https://github.com/Louisvdw/dbus-serialbattery) for the initiation of this project.